Disseminated Intravascular Coagulation

 What is disseminated intravascular coagulation?

-- Severe liver disease or swelling of the pancreas.
+- Severe liver disease or swelling of the pancreas

 What are the signs and symptoms of DIC?

-- Cough or trouble breathing.
+- Shortness of breath or trouble breathing

-- Decrease in the amount of your urine.
+- Decrease in the amount you urinate

 How is DIC diagnosed?